-Britain’s Supreme Court voids prime minister’s suspension of Parliament
+UK Supreme Court rules suspension of Parliament was illegal

 LONDON (AP) — In a major blow to Prime Minister Boris Johnson, Britain’s highest court ruled Tuesday that his decision to suspend Parliament for five weeks in the crucial countdown to the country’s Brexit deadline was illegal.

-The unanimous Supreme Court ruling declared the order to suspend Parliament "void and of no effect."
+The unanimous Supreme Court judgment declared the order to suspend Parliament "void and of no effect."

 Supreme Court President Brenda Hale said the suspension "was unlawful because it had the effect of frustrating or preventing the ability of Parliament to carry out its constitutional functions without reasonable justification."